HomeBusiness & JobsiPhone

 2. DoorDash

 The DoorDash app cuts both ways for work, whether you are ordering a desk lunch on a deadline day or sizing up how rival restaurants present their menus.
 On iPhone the photo-led browsing is quick and group orders are easy to wrangle one-handed.
-It is free, with DashPass dropping delivery fees.
+The app is free to use, with fees charged on orders and an optional DashPass subscription that drops delivery fees.
 We leaned on it to feed a late desk night without stepping away.

 3. Zillow